immcantation/enchantr/docs/vignettes/enchantr-vignette.md

 ### RStudio

-Got to `File > New Project... > New Directory...` and select an Immcantation project.
+Go to `File > New Project... > New Directory...` and select an Immcantation project.